Li-nk-Cli-ck/li-nk-cli-ck/README.md

   <img src="https://github.com/user-attachments/assets/c65cf413-bce3-43d4-9457-ce72a419a417" />

-> “And camouflage it like your silhouette.”
+> “Moth to your flame, your flame.”

 <p align=“center”>